SAP-samples/cloud-mdk-tutorial-samples/README.md

-# Developer Tutorials - SAP Mobile Development Kit
+# Developer Tutorials - mobile development kit (MDK)

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cloud-mdk-tutorial-samples)](https://api.reuse.software/info/github.com/SAP-samples/cloud-mdk-tutorial-samples)

-The samples provided in this repository reference to the MDK tutorials listed on the SAP Developer Center [Mobile Development Kit page](https://developers.sap.com/topics/mobile-development-kit.html#tutorials).
+The samples provided in this repository reference to the [MDK tutorials](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/overview.html#tutorials) listed on the SAP Developer Center.

 ---

 ### 📌 Description

-These sample resources demonstrate various components & features of the Mobile development kit (MDK) in the context of bigger apps and provide samples referenced in developer tutorials.
+These sample resources demonstrate various components & features of the mobile development kit (MDK) in the context of bigger apps and provide samples referenced in developer tutorials.
 The samples include:

-- How to quick start with the Mobile Development Kit (MDK)
+- How to quick start with the mobile development kit (MDK)
 - How to create an MDK Online/Offline app
 - How to add CRUD (Create, Read, Update & Delete) functionality.
 - How to store the data locally, make some transactions against the local database (offline store), upload the changes to the backend
 - How to add client side validation rule
-- How to implement deep linking from an MDK app to open an installed app like SAP Mobile Cards or how to open a web page
+- How to implement deep linking from an MDK app to open an installed app like SAP Mobile Start or how to open a web page
 - How to upload client logs, enable Push notifications, add Styling, handle Error Archive, OData Annotations, Localization & Internationlaization.

 * How to create your branded MDK client